-Concerns must be raised informally with an appropriate member of the school's staff or the school office as soon as possible; or the business unit / trust staff as appropriate.
-Where a complainant wishes to proceed with the formal process set out below, they will normally need to do so within three months of any issue occurring or, where a series of associated incidents occur, within three months of the last of these incidents.
-Complaints older than three months will only be investigated in exceptional circumstances.
-The person responsible for investigating a complaint will determine whether complaints that are older than three months require investigation.
+Concerns must be raised informally with an appropriate member of the school's staff or the school office as soon as possible; or the business unit/trust staff as appropriate.
+You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
+We will only consider complaints made outside of this time frame if exceptional circumstances apply.
 The complainant will be provided with reasons if their request has not been allowed.